 Refugee claimants must always prove their identity.
 The more documentation provided to establish the identity of the claimants and their family members, the better.
-National identity cards, birth certificates, marriage certificates, and membership cards from organizations are just some examples of the documents that should be gathered and brought to Canada where possible.
+Passports, national identity cards, birth certificates, marriage certificates, and membership cards from organizations are just some examples of the documents that should be gathered and brought to Canada where possible.
 Original documents, with certified translations, are always best.

 A refugee claimant must also provide evidence to show that his or her claim of persecution is truthful.
 Again, the more documentation provided to validate the claimant’s statements, the better.
 Examples of helpful documents include police reports, medical records, newspaper articles (naming the claimant or others experiencing similar persecution), photographs, signed letters from individuals who can confirm details of the claimant’s story, and reports of human rights organizations or academic bodies.
 Individuals in Canada who can verify the claimant’s identity or support the protection claim can appear at the hearing to give testimony.
 Such individuals might include expert witnesses with knowledge of the conditions in the claimant’s country of origin.

 In our practice, we often see refugee claimants who leave the country where persecution is feared, and then travel to other places before coming to Canada.
 We also see claimants who, despite their fear, return to their country of origin after spending time abroad.
 Oftentimes, a claimant will stay in Canada for months or years before deciding to make a refugee claim, or will wait months or years to leave their country after obtaining the necessary visa or travel documents.